 1. Introduction

 OPeNDAP is the developer of client/server software, of the same name, that enables scientists to share data more easily over the internet.
-The OPeNDAP group is also the original developer of the Data Access Protocol (DAP) that the software uses.
+The OPeNDAP group is also the original developer of the Data Access Protocol 2.0 (DAP2), and the much modern Data Access Protocol 4 (DAP4) that the software uses.
 Many other groups have adopted DAP and provide compatible clients, servers, and SDKs.
 OPeNDAP’s DAP is also a NASA community standard.
 For the rest of this document, "OPeNDAP" will refer to the software.

 Note

-that OPeNDAP data is, by default, stored and transmitted in binary form.
-In addition to its native data representation format, OPeNDAP can get data in the following formats: NetCDF, GeoTIFF, JPEG2000, JSON, ASCII.
+OPeNDAP data is, by default, stored and transmitted in binary form.
+In addition to its native data representation format, OPeNDAP can get data in the following formats: NetCDF3 (classic), NetCDF4 (enhanced), GeoTIFF, JPEG2000, JSON, ASCII.

 This quick start guide covers how to use OPeNDAP in a typical web browser, such as Firefox, Chrome, or Safari, to discover information about data that is useful when creating database queries.
 For additional information, see the OPeNDAP User Guide.